wengsengh/Bayer-Sales-Analysis/README.md

 <p>It can be seen that the key market to be analyzed is rodent and cockroach control, here I chosen rodent.<p>
 5.3 Category Analysis <p>
 1. Select the rodent data in 'category' for further analysis then divide the 'price' to obtain several price ranges.<p>
-2. Calculate for each price range: total sales, sales ratio, total number of products, proportion of products, average product sales, and relative competitiveness</p>
+2. Calculate for each price range: total sales, sales ratio, total number of products, proportion of products, average product sales, and relative competitiveness <p>
+3. Formula for relative competitiveness: 1-(xi – min(x)) / (max(x) – min(x)) <p>

 ![image](https://user-images.githubusercontent.com/24800888/176637358-af916c37-0b64-4d0c-b215-5ed109a243e9.png)